zinzy/zinzy.website-v3/content/posts/2025-02-21-theatrical-poster-for-rest.md

 ![Theatrical poster for Rotterdam English Speaking Theatre featuring a triptych of moody scenes](/img/photos/2025-02-21_rest-2025.png)

 Daddy Cross, my friend and coworker with the best nickname in the world, is usually a very bold woman.
 The kind of power house I imagine Julia Louis-Dreyfus to be.
 Speaks truth to power in a voice that can do all sorts of things.
 Best physical comedy I've ever seen in a person.
 But I shouldn't be surprised, because she's a total theater kid.
-Last week, as I hobbled my way past her desk, she asked, in a squeeky voice: "Are you busy, like, in general?"
+Last week, as I hobbled my way past her desk, she asked, in a squeaky voice: "Are you busy, like, in general?"

 I'm never busy.
 I learned early on in University that answering the question "How are you?" with "Oh my, I'm _so_ busy" was both boring and unproductive.
 I always reserve space for emergency design work, on-the-fly meetings, and time-sensitive requests.
 But Daddy Cross' question wasn't about work.